🃏 🀄

 How many rounds does a game last?

-With 4 players, a game lasts 3 rounds (since one player is eliminated per round until one remains).
-Games are typically 10–20 minutes.
+With 4 players, a game lasts 3 rounds (one elimination per round).
+Games typically take 10–20 minutes.

 Ready to Play?

-Jump into a live match — real opponents, instant matchmaking, no sign-up needed.
+Jump into a live Kazhutha match — real opponents, instant matchmaking.

 Play Kazhutha Free →